SergeyRyadinskikh/Python/README.md

 # Python
-This tools are open source programms for public usege.
+This tools are open source programms for public usage.